 - Make sure that you review it and feel it every day

-To find out more about how your children can grow in confidence and achieve their goals at our gymnastics clubs in Surrey
+If you’d like your child to grow in confidence and achieve their goals at our gymnastics clubs in Surrey

-In our Student Training Diaries we have a section called My Personal Goals where your children set themselves targets (with the help of their coaches) as we want to help them to reach their goals and as a by-product of reaching each goal your child will realise their personal PROGRESS, which will give them the feelings of happiness and confidence, because knowing that we have achieved and can achieve tells our mind that we are confident in our ability and this confidence is the magic ingredient to continued success.
-Confidence builds momentum and momentum towards our goals is the road to true success.
-To make this happen as part of your child’s weekly gymnastics journey we first find out what it really is that they want to achieve at their class and in the gym.
-Then we set a target date that we want to achieve this by (the deadline), then we set to work on keeping that goal real and each week work on small progressive steps towards the BIGGER goal.
 Writing the goal down allows the conscious goal that we have formed in the conscious part of our brain to embed into our subconscious mind.
-The power of writing is completely underrated in today's age of typing on a keyboard, but we are statistically more likely to achieve a written goal than a goal that we fail to write down.
+The power of writing is completely underrated in today’s age of typing on a keyboard, but we are statistically more likely to achieve a written goal than a goal that we fail to write down.
 We are also more likely to achieve a written goal that has a set deadline.
-What we focus on, we get more of, so keeping this written goal in full view each week at class is key AND I also recommend reading out loud with your child their goals from their training diary on a daily basis.
+What we focus on, we get more of, so keeping this written goal in full view each week at class is key AND I also recommend reading your goals out loud on a daily basis.
 I personally do this with my goals and it really works!
-The trick to doing this is to read it in the present tense as if it has already been achieved...
-This is because the subconscious mind cannot separate fantasy from reality, meaning that you can literally trick your subconscious mind (which is the part of the brain that runs all of our programmes) into thinking that you have actually done what it is that you have set out to do, thus moving you faster towards its true attainment.
+The trick to doing this is to read it in the present tense as if it has already been achieved… This is because the subconscious mind cannot separate fantasy from reality, meaning that you can literally trick your subconscious mind (which is the part of the brain that runs all of our programmes) into thinking that you have actually done what it is that you have set out to do, thus moving you faster towards its true attainment.

 I know this may sound a little bit ‘woo-woo’… But science backs this craziness and I’ve personally been successfully using this exact technique ever since I started my journey of training to become a stuntman back when I was 15 years of age so I am walking proof that it works.